Newfies/Disboot/README.md

  -  Added a new feature to easily add users to the ban list :D
  -  Changed the /add list to add "[DISBOOT]" to the end.
  -  Added the config.ini script back but it isn't looking for anything until I add something.
+ -  Added some commented things that will be coming to Disboot, check config.ini

 ## Plans
  - Permission checking.
 This will bring back the config.ini file.